mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="O God, break the teeth in their mouths; tear out the fangs of the young lions, O YHWH!" verse="Psalm 58:6"
+text="Break their teeth, God, in their mouth.
+Break out the great teeth of the young lions, YHWH." verse="Psalm 58:6"
 %}

 {% include verse.html
-text="Rise up, O YHWH!
-Deliver me, O my God!
-For you strike all my enemies on the cheek; you break the teeth of the wicked." verse="Psalm 3:7"
+text="Arise, YHWH!
+Save me, my God!
+For you have struck all of my enemies on the cheek bone.
+You have broken the teeth of the wicked." verse="Psalm 3:7"
 %}
 </div>